NHL Interstitial System

 Interstitials such as team wipes, player wipes, and matchup graphics are built from shared layouts and animation properties.Reusable Animations

-Recurring typography, layouts, and animation behaviors ensure every piece feels connected.Editor-Focused Tools
+Recurring typography, layouts, and text animators ensure every piece feels connected.Editor-Focused Tools

-The system is designed for editors and producers, enabling them to quickly build cohesive highlight sequences without needing to build from scratch.
+The system is designed for editors and producers, enabling them to quickly build cohesive highlight sequences seamlessly for high volume content.

 NHL (Centered with lines diverting out to graphics)